Roy-Fokker/DirectX-11-Lessons-Redux/Readme.md

 - L7.Cube_Instances: Draw hundreds of Cubes.
 - L8.Sky_Dome: Sky centered on Camera.
 - L9.Loading_Screen: Simple loading screen while waiting for textures/files to be read.
+- L10.Model_Loading: Loading mesh/model data from file with associated textures, and display it.